 $180 million might seem like a lot for Nike to have paid, but shortly after signing the Brazilian, the company designed the Mercurial R9 soccer boot.

 Ronaldo wore the boots at France 98, where he was voted best player, and the Mercurial became one of the most famous soccer cleats in the world.

 8. Zlatan Ibrahimović – $190 Million

 He has been one of the most exciting strikers in the world over the past 15 years, and nobody knows this more than Zlatan himself.

-He’s played for teams all over the world, including Barcelona, Manchester United and PSG, and now plays for AC Milan.
+He’s played for teams worldwide, including Barcelona, Manchester United, LA Galaxy, PSG, and now AC Milan.

 Next up is another Brazilian: Neymar.

-He was the subject of the most valuable transfer of all time when PSG splashed the cash to bring him to Paris in a deal worth €222 million ($261.5 million).
+He was the most expensive player of all time when PSG splashed the cash to bring him to Paris in a deal worth €222 million ($261.5 million).

 As you might expect, Neymar receives a substantial salary at PSG, taking home around $42.5 million per year, which is about $817,000 per week.

 Sponsorships are also plentiful, with the Brazilian having deals in place with Puma, Red Bull, and more.
 These sponsorships amount to about $25 million per year.